meerklass/museek/README.rst

     /path/to/virtualenv/bin/python /path/to/project/museek/cli/main.py museek.config.demo

 Once the job is finished, you can check the results of the demo pipeline in your working directory and in `museek/results/demo`.
+To go from the demo pipeline to the real one, you will need to change `museek.config.demo` to the config you want to use, an example is `museek.config.process_data`.
+You also need to adjust the ressources in the `sbatch` script depending on the config.
+As a rough estimate, processing an entire MeerKAT observation block may be done with `--cpus-per-task=32`, `--mem=128GB` and `--time=03:00:00`.

 You can also run `MuSEEK` in `jupyter` on ilifu!
 First, install the `ipykernel` in your python environment, if you followed the above the code block below should work.